JulianaZani/codeinstituteproject3/README.md

 # Voting and Rejection Data Analyzer

 This terminal-based application allows users to input voting and rejection data for candidates, store the data in Google Sheets, and automatically analyze results with averages, top candidates, and summary percentages.
-It was created as part of the Code Institute learning journey and aims to simulate a real-world data collection and reporting process using Python and cloud-based spreadsheets.

 ## Description